SoheilKhatibi/SoheilKhatibi/README.md

 I possess a diverse set of computer skills that enable me to tackle a wide range of projects and challenges.

 ## Programming Languages
 I am proficient in several programming languages, including C++, C, Python, Java, Lua, and MatLab.
 These languages allow me to approach problems from different angles and choose the most suitable one for a given task.
 Python, with its simplicity and extensive libraries, is my go-to language for various applications, from web development to data analysis and machine learning.
-Meanwhile, C++,C, and Java provide me with the power and efficiency needed for system-level programming and application development, while Lua and MatLab help me excel in specialized domains.
+Meanwhile, C++, C, and Java provide me with the power and efficiency needed for system-level programming and application development, while Lua and MatLab help me excel in specialized domains.

 ## Libraries and Frameworks
 In the domain of libraries and frameworks, I have expertise in several essential tools: